1943time/inkdown/README.md

 In line formula:$\int_{-\infty}^{+\infty} e^{-x^2} dx = \sqrt{\pi}$

 ## Deployment Publish Program

+> The publishing program is temporarily suspended and is being revised.

 Inkdown provides a`Node.js` based network service program, allowing your documents to be easily shared with other readers.
 He will establish a mapping between the device file path and remote documents, allowing local Markdown documents to be shared to the network with just one click, and will automatically manage image dependencies and link conversions.
 The usage process is very simple.
 If you have your own `Linux` server, you can install it in 5 minutes.